vifo/SublimePerlTidy/README.markdown

   specifying where the Perl interpreter and where PerlTidy is separately, i.e.
   [ "C:\\strawberry\\perl\\bin\\perl.exe", "C:\\strawberry\\perl\\site\\bin\\perltidy" ]
   instead of using wrapper "C:\\strawberry\\perl\\site\\bin\\perltidy.bat".
-  Useful on Win32 systems, or where the shebang in perltidy specifies a wrong Perl interpreter. (vifo)
+  Useful on Windows systems, or where the shebang in perltidy specifies a wrong Perl interpreter. (vifo)
 * "perltidy_rc_paths" now allows the user to specify possible perltidy.rc locations.
 Full file paths are also allowed and will be handled properly.